 In indoor applications where distributed antenna systems are utilized, these systems also need to be upgraded.
 Distributed antenna systems (DAS) upgrades will likely include new interface modules and the associated splitters or combiners tuned for C-Band frequencies in the head-end, and upgrades to remotes and antennas throughout the served areas of the network.
 In some cases, there will be physical upgrades that need to take place.
 However, some DAS products have software-defined elements, and reconfiguring the network to support the new C-Band frequencies can be performed remotely.

 Major network upgrades such as adding support for the C-Band require skilled installers with the appropriate OEM C-Band solution knowledge, a thorough understanding of the 5G network architecture, and those who are proficient at 5G NR network performance.
 Pierson Wireless meets these criteria.
-If you would like to learn more about how we can help upgrade your network to support C-Band capabilities, please contact email@example.com.
+If you would like to learn more about how we can help upgrade your network to support C-Band capabilities, please contact us at the form below.